miladesmailpour/social-network-api/README.md

 ## How to Contribute

 Challenges repository
-This is an open-source project which has Licensed by MIT which allows you to contribute and used open source codes used in this repo (All Branches).
+This is an open-source project Licensed by MIT which allows you to contribute and used open source codes used in this repo (All Branches).
 More info: https://g.co/kgs/QWcHhF

-- Branches are named as modules [n] and each one of them is a unique challenge.
+- Branches are named as modules [n] and each is a unique challenge.
-- Master Branch contains the last solved challenge. (the read me you are reading through, it is a default guide when NO challenge is available to help you do a pre-setup.)
+- Master Branch contains the last solved challenge. (the read me you are reading through, is a default guide when NO challenge is available to help you do a pre-setup.)

 # How to use the module and deploy